Skip to main content

 This guide uses video, photography, text, and interactive experiences to help educators, students, and advocates learn how food and climate systems interact and how personal choices can make a difference.
 Ideal for grades six through twelve and general audiences.
 With connections to Next Generation Science Standards and the National Curriculum Standards for Social Studies themes, the guide offers activities for student research and resources for further investigation.

-This free guide provides practical guidelines for making your food look delicious and inviting, including:
+This free guide provides practical tips for making your food look delicious and inviting, including:

 • Selecting the right lighting and angle